Read Time: 3 minutes

 What should I do with my advance directive once it is filled out?

 - Give a copy to your agent.
-You may also give copies to members of your family.
+You may also give copies to people who are close to you.

 - Keep the original form with your important papers.